lepton01/ZernikeApprox.jl/README.md

 ## System compatibility

-I personally code on Windows 10 64-bit.
-CI should check for ubuntu compatibility.
+CI should check for system compatibility for windows, ubuntu, macOS.